NexGenCloud/hyperstack-sdk-javascript/docs/VirtualMachineApi.md

 - **Accept**: application/json

-## getInstanceStart
+## hardRebootVM

-> ResponseModel getInstanceStart(vmId)
+> ResponseModel hardRebootVM(vmId)

-Start virtual machine
+Hard reboot virtual machine

-Initiates the startup of a virtual machine.
-Provide the virtual machine ID in the path to initiate the starting of the specified virtual machine.
+Initiates a hard reboot for a virtual machine, simulating the process of unplugging and rebooting a physical machine.
+Provide the virtual machine ID in the path to execute a hard reboot for the specified virtual machine.

 ### Example